romainlebreton/R1.02-DeveloppementInterfacesWeb/tutorials/tutorial3-en.md

    </p>
    ```

-   Be careful not to confuse the inline style with the future `display: inline`.
+   Be careful not to get confused between the inline style with the future
+   `display: inline`.

 Finally browsers apply a default style on the elements, so you don't have to set
-each time the most classic styles.
-One can observe the default style in tools
+the most classic styles everytime.
+One can observe the default style in
-development of Chrome: it is the style rules associated with *user agent
+development tools of Chrome: it is the style rules associated with *user agent
 stylesheet*.

 Take good habits and use external stylesheets such as `styles.css` which allows